Scraynor/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I acknowledge the traditional custodians of the Macquarie University Land, the Wattamattageal clan of the Darug nation, whose cultures and customs have nurtured, and continue to nurture this land.

+I pay my respects to Elders past, present and future.

-I am a post doc in the Centre of Australian Category Theory at [Macquarie University](http://www.mq.edu.au).
-I work on operad-like structures, their higher analogues, and their applications, particularly in topology.
+I am a post doc in the Centre of Australian Category Theory at [Macquarie University](http://www.mq.edu.au) working on operad-like structures, their higher analogues, and their applications, in topology, algebra, and the real world...

-I'm particularly interested in [modular operads](files/ModOp_v2.pdf) and other structures described by graphs admitting cycles.
+I'm particularly interested in [modular operads](files/MO210329.pdf) and other structures described by graphs admitting cycles.
 Watch this space for more notes on loops and sphere contractions.

 I'm also keen on weak (modular) [operads](files/InfinityCacti-arXiv-version1c.pdf), and always interested in thinking about generalised associahedra and their symmetries.